 [ ].1 The Company and the User have agreed a process utilising Transmission Impact Assessment (as detailed in Appendix G to this Bilateral Connection Agreement) to manage the Relevant Embedded Power Stations which require an Evaluation of Transmission Impact assessment by The Company under CUSC Paragraph 6.5.1.

-[ ].2 For the purposes of CUSC Paragraph 6.5.1(b), Embedded Small Power Stations of [ ]MW and above will be deemed to be a Relevant Embedded Small Power Station unless otherwise notified by The Company in accordance with CUSC Paragraph 6.5.1(b).
+[ ].2 For the purposes of CUSC Paragraph 6.5.1(b), Embedded Power Stations of [ ]MW and above will be deemed to be a Relevant Embedded Power Station unless otherwise notified by The Company in accordance with CUSC Paragraph 6.5.1(b).

 [ ].3 The intent and structure of Appendix G Schedule 1, which identifies the Relevant Embedded Power Stations which have contracts with the User to connect to the Distribution System and the specific terms that apply to such Relevant Embedded Power Stations (including whether it is the subject of a Construction Agreement), is explained in Appendix G Schedule 2.